CleverRaven/Cataclysm-DDA/doc/ITEM_DISASSEMBLY.md

 Things to note:
 - **Reversible crafting recipes cannot have byproducts!** Trying to make a recipe with byproducts reversible will not work.
+- On the other hand, it is possible to make recipes using ``result_mult`` reversible, but this will inadvertantly cause infinite resource generation, as full recipe ingredients will be obtained from disassembling a single result item
 - All items used to craft the item will be obtained through the disassembly, with the exception of items with the ``UNRECOVERABLE`` flag
 - While unlike with uncraft recipes it is impossible to transmute materials through those, it is very easy to make nonsensical disassemblies through this method when it comes to required tools
+- Making a recipe that crafts a specific item variant reversible will result in all variants of this item using the same disassembly

 ## Salvaging / Cutting Up
 This process is largely hardcoded, with the JSON side only consisting of defining whether a specific material is salvageable, and possible per-item salvaging disabling through flags.
 The only way to make an item that's normally salvageable not-salvageable is by either editing its material or adding the ``NO_SALVAGE`` flag.